Git: Laboratory 1

 Use Cherry-Pick to do this.

-When the changes are complete, create a new repo on [gitlab.liu.se] (gitlab.liu.se) and Push up your changes there.
+When the changes are complete, create a new repo on [gitlab.liu.se](gitlab.liu.se) and push your changes there.

 Make sure all changes are located in the _Master_ branch before you do it.

-The task is reported by recording a screencast where you carry out the different steps.
+The task is reported by recording a screencast (hard limit: 10 minutes) where you **carry out** the different steps from the initial state.

 Be sure to explain what is happening in every step.